Lake Louise, Alberta

-Lake Louise is a hamlet within Banff National Park in Alberta, Canada.
+Lake Louise is an unincorporated community within Banff National Park in Alberta, Canada.
 Named after Princess Louise, Duchess of Argyll, it lies in Alberta's Rockies on the Bow River, 3 km northeast of the lake that shares its name.
 Initially settled in 1884 as an outpost for the Canadian Pacific Railway, Lake Louise sits at an elevation of 1600 m, making it Canada's highest community.
-The nearby lake, framed by mountains, is one of the most famous mountain vistas in the world; the famous Chateau Lake Louise also overlooks the lake.

 History

-Prior to the arrival of Europeans, Indigenous peoples lived in the foothills and forests of the Rocky Mountains - including what is today Lake Louise, where they hunted bison and other big game animals.
-In the Stoney language of the Nakoda people the area is called Ho-run-num-nay, meaning "lake of the little fishes".
+Prior to the arrival of Europeans, local indigenous peoples were the only inhabitants of the foothills of the Rocky Mountains—including what is today Lake Louise—where they hunted the once-widespread bison, as well as elk, moose and other big and small game animals, in addition to fishing the rich waterways and foraging off of the many species of edible and medicinal plants in the region.
+In the language of the Nakoda people, Lake Louise is called Ho-run-num-nay, meaning "lake of the little fishes".

-During the 1870s, the construction of the Canadian Pacific Railway (CPR) started.
-The railway was planned to run through Bow Valley.
-A Nakoda guide took CPR workman Tom Wilson to the site in 1882, and Wilson named it Emerald Lake.
-The hamlet was later called Holt City, and then Laggan, before being renamed Lake Louise.
-A ca. 1890 CPR station was replaced in 1910 but continued to be used by the railway company for other purposes until it was donated in 1976 to Heritage Park Historical Village in Calgary.
-The depot was moved to the park and restored to the era when the Lake Louise village was called Laggan.
-The 1910 station was declared a heritage railway station by the federal government in 1991, and has been preserved and today operates as a restaurant.
+During the 1870s, construction of the Canadian Pacific Railway (CPR) began, with the route going through Bow Valley.
+A Nakoda guide took CPR workman Tom Wilson to the site in 1882, and Wilson named it 'Emerald Lake'.
+The community was later called 'Holt City', and then 'Laggan', before being renamed Lake Louise.
+A ca. 1890 CPR station was replaced in 1910, but continued to be used by the railway company for other purposes until it was donated to Heritage Park Historical Village, Calgary, in 1976.
+The depot was moved to the park, where it was restored in the style of the era when the village was called Laggan.
+The 1910 station was declared a heritage railway station by the federal government in 1991, having been well-preserved and operating today as a restaurant.

-Lake Louise was added to Banff National Park in 1892, and has since become a tourist destination made accessible by its location off the Trans-Canada Highway.
+Lake Louise was added to Rocky Mountains Park in 1892, and has subsequently become an international tourist destination, made more accessible by its location near the Trans-Canada Highway.

 Geography

-The hamlet is in Division No. 15, one of 19 census divisions of Alberta and the federal riding of Banff—Airdrie.
-It is located beside the Trans-Canada Highway (Highway 1), 180 km west of Calgary.
+The community is in Division No. 15, one of 19 census divisions of Alberta and the federal riding of Banff—Airdrie.
+It is beside the Trans-Canada Highway (Highway 1), 180 km west of Calgary.

-The background of Lake Louise is filled with views of several snow-capped mountains, including Mount Temple, Mount Whyte, and Mount Niblock.